San Antonio Christmas

 2. Jefferson, NH

-The main draw in Jefferson is the adorable Santa’s Village, which is open Saturdays and select Sundays through the fall and every weekend in December until the 22nd when it closes for the season.
-This themed amusement park offers pure joy for young and young-at-heart all year, including locating elf statues throughout the park, feeding actual reindeer, and sliding down the Yule Log Flume ride.
+The main draw in Jefferson is the adorable Santa’s Village, which is open Saturdays and select Sundays through the fall and every weekend in December until the 21st (and then a final hurrah on New Year’s Eve).
+This themed amusement park offers pure joy for young and young-at-heart all year, including locating “elfabet” statues throughout the park, feeding actual reindeer, and riding the Jingle Bell Express.
 Lodge at the fancy Omni Mount Washington Resort nearby where presidents have stayed, with its spectacular White Mountain views and access to 60 miles of cross-country ski trails and plenty of alpine skiing and riding.
 Finally, ride the Cog Railway, which operates even in winter, to create that unforgettable memory.

 Advertising